 Opportunistic infections due to bacterial, mycobacterial, invasive fungal, viral, or parasitic organisms including aspergillosis, blastomycosis, candidiasis, coccidioidomycosis, histoplasmosis, legionellosis, listeriosis, pneumocystosis, and tuberculosis have been reported with TNF-blockers.
 Patients have frequently presented with disseminated rather than localized disease.
-The concomitant use of a TNF-blocker and abatacept or anakinra was associated with a higher risk of serious infections; therefore, the concomitant use of SIMPONI ARIA and these biologic products is not recommended [see DRUG INTERACTIONS].
+The concomitant use of a TNF-blocker and abatacept or anakinra was associated with a higher risk of serious infections; therefore, the concomitant use of SIMPONI ARIA and these biologic products is not recommended [see Use with Abatacept, Use with Anakinra and DRUG INTERACTIONS].

 Treatment with SIMPONI ARIA should not be initiated in patients with an active infection, including clinically important localized infections.
 Patients greater than 65 years of age, patients with co-morbid conditions and/or patients taking concomitant immunosuppressants such as corticosteroids or methotrexate may be at greater risk of infection.
 Consider the risks and benefits of treatment prior to initiating SIMPONI ARIA in patients:

 - with chronic or recurrent infection;

 - with a history of an opportunistic infection;

 - who have resided or traveled in areas of endemic tuberculosis or endemic mycoses, such as histoplasmosis, coccidioidomycosis, or blastomycosis; or

 - with underlying conditions that may predispose them to infection.